4d/docs/website/translated_docs/es/Project/compiler.md

 General errors are so named because they cannot be linked to any specific method.
 In the first case, the compiler could not perform a specified typing anywhere in the project.
 In the second, it was unable to decide whether to associate a given name with one object rather than with another.

 - **Warnings**: Warnings are not errors.
 They do not prevent the project from being compiled, but simply point out potential code errors.
 In the compiler window, warnings appear in italics.
-Double-click on each warning to open the method concerned directly in the 4D Method editor, with the line containing the warning highlighted.
+Double-click on each warning to open the method concerned directly in the 4D Code Editor, with the line containing the warning highlighted.